-Table 80: Properties tab: Connection properties
+Table 84: Properties tab: Connection properties

 Property Description Platform The platform of the selected managed system.
 Version If applicable, the system version.
 Architecture if applicable, the operating system architecture.
 Network Address If applicable, the network DNS name or IP address of the managed system.
+Assets that are part of a Directory have this automatically synchronized from the Directory.
 Authentication Type How the console connects with the managed system.
 For more information, see Custom Properties.
 Telnet Session Port If connecting to TN3270 or TN5250, the port for connection.
 Manage Forest (directory) If True , the whole forest is managed.

-Forest Root Domain Name (directory) The forest root domain for the asset (Name on the General tab).
+Property Description Forest Root Domain Name (directory) The forest root domain for the asset (Name on the General tab).
 A domain can be identified for more than one directory asset so that multiple directory assets can be governed the same domain.
 Managed Domains If applicable, the managed domains.
 Enable Session Request If True , session access requests are enabled for the asset.
 Port The port used for connection.
 Default is 22.
 RDP Session Port If applicable, the access port on the target server used for RDP session access requests.
 SSH Session Port If applicable, the access port on the target server used for SSH session access requests.

-Property Description Telnet Session Port If connecting to TN3270 or TN5250, the port for connection.
+Telnet Session Port If connecting to TN3270 or TN5250, the port for connection.
 SSH Host Key Finger- print The managed system's public host key fingerprint used to authenticate to the asset.
 When an asset requiring an SSH host key does not have one, Check Password will fail.
-For more information, see Connectivity failures on page 603.
+For more information, see Connectivity failures on page 621.
 Sync additions every [number] minutes If applicable, the frequency that Safeguard for Privileged Passwords synchronizes the additions or modifications to objects.
 The date and time of the Last Sync , Last Failure Sync , and Last Success Sync display.
 The intervals are directory specific.
 Sync deletions every [number] minutes If applicable, the frequency that Safeguard for Privileged Passwords synchronizes the deletion of objects.
-The date and time of the Last Delete Sync , Last Failure Delete Sync , and Last Success Delete Sync display.
+The date and time of the Last Delete Sync, Last Failure Delete Sync, and Last Success Delete Sync display.
 The intervals are directory specific.

-Table 81: Properties tab: Management properties
+Table 85: Properties tab: Management properties